YisehakE/bloomberg_accelerator/live_workshops/BST/Overview.md

 - We came up with a solid solution, but we were missing crucial point:
   - The values must uphold BST property for PREVIOUS parent values
 - We came up with using minimum and maximum values passed in as parameters
--
-- STILL STUCK ON HOW TO UTILIZE MIN AND MAX VALUES
+- ---------------STILL STUCK ON HOW TO UTILIZE MIN AND MAX VALUES

 ## Reconstruct BST
 - Identified the root node, the start of the leftsub tree, and right subtree elements